 - Vanilla protein powder.
-Open Nature is my go-to lately.
+Tone It Up is my go-to lately.
 I love that this protein powder is plant based, gluten free and soy free.
 It also tastes great!

 - Almond butter.
-This is an optional ingredient, but I really love the flavor combo of the almond butter with the caramelized apples.
-We love Open Nature brand because the only ingredients used are roasted almonds and sea salt.
+This is an optional ingredient, but I really love the flavor combination of the almond butter with the caramelized apples.
+I like to use a brand that only uses the ingredients, roasted almonds and sea salt.

 - Chopped pecans.
 Totally optional, but I just love that added crunch!